nihole/ACY/README.md

 cp collection_tmpl.yml example1/all.yml
 ```

-4. Fill in a new file (see postman/example1/all.yml)
+4. Fill in a new file <a href="https://github.com/nihole/ACY/blob/master/postman/example1/all.yml">all.yml</a>

 5. Generate collection file all.json (json format)